ion-developing/ion-developing/README.md

 - 🧑‍🎓 I' a student of software engineering at the [UPC](https://upc.edu.pe).
 - 📖 I’m currently learning everything
-- 🥅 2022 Goals: Learn about concurrent programming, and become a full-stack developer
+- 🥅 2023 Goal: Become a full-stack developer
 - 🎮 I love to play games, travel, and spend time with my family/friends

 ## Languages and Tools